Mathemodica/ModelicaPowerSystemBook/Compensation.md

 ### Overleaf.com

 The source of this e-book is available at the online latex editor [overleaf.com](https://www.overleaf.com/) enabling collaborative writing from a limited number of conbtributors.
 There are currently some free spots for willing contributors.

+In case you don't have an account on overleaf.com, to this (e-)book benefit's consider creating an account using [this referral link]
+(https://www.overleaf.com?r=e7d83309&rm=d&rs=b).
+This will allow increasing the number of spots for active writers / contributors and meanwhile may reduce the current fees in the future.

 ### Involvement and contrubutions